Code-Platoon-Assignments/restaurant_db/google_classroom/README.md

 1. `npm install`
 2. Run `clasp pull` and then `clasp open` to confirm clasp is set up.
 This will pull down the app script project from Google cloud, and then, open the project code in google's in-browser editor.
 This is just to confirm you have correct accesses.
+3. Ask someone for the OAuth credentials for this project.
+Once they give them to you (they will be text in JSON format) put them in a file named `creds.json` in the project root.
+Then run `clasp logn --creds creds.json`. **NEVER CHECK creds.json into version control.**
+    a.
+This will have generated a file named `.clasprc.json` which is your access toekn. **Never check this file into version control.**